cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 How to Assemble a Cinema Export pipeline in ParaView
 ----------------------------------------------------

-In this simple example, we will export a Cinema database of a sphere source.
+Now let's use these filters to export a cinema database from ParaView.

 - Create a sphere source.